tinode/chat/docs/API.md

  * kp: key press, i.e. a typing notification.
 The client should use it to indicate that the user is composing a new message.
  * recv: a `{data}` message is received by the client software but may not yet seen by user.
  * read: a `{data}` message is seen by the user.
 It implies `recv` as well.
+ * data: a generic packet of structured data, usually a form response.

 The `read` and `recv` notifications may optionally include `unread` value which is the total count of unread messages as determined by this client.
 The per-user `unread` count is maintained by the server: it's incremented when new `{data}` messages are sent to user and reset to the values reported by the `{note unread=...}` message.
 The `unread` value is never decremented by the server.
 The value is included in push notifications to be shown on a badge on iOS:
 <p align="center">